renovate-bot/NeXTLinux-_-gosbomx/README.md

   file: ""
 ```

-### Adding an SBOM to an image as an attestation using Syft
+### Adding an SBOM to an image as an attestation using Gosbom

 `syft attest --output [FORMAT] --key [KEY] [SOURCE] [flags]`

 SBOMs themselves can serve as input to different analysis tools.
 [Grype](https://github.com/nextlinux/grype), a vulnerability scanner CLI tool from Nextlinux, is one such tool.
-Publishers of container images can use attestations to enable their consumers to trust Syft-generated SBOM descriptions of those container images.
+Publishers of container images can use attestations to enable their consumers to trust Gosbom-generated SBOM descriptions of those container images.
 To create and provide these attestations, image publishers can run `syft attest` in conjunction with the [cosign](https://github.com/sigstore/cosign) tool to attach SBOM attestations to their images.

 #### Example attestation
 Note for the following example replace `docker.io/image:latest` with an image you own.
 You should also have push access to